 Tests and diagnosis

-Doctors often suspect C. difficile in anyone with diarrhea who has taken antibiotics during the past two months or when diarrhea develops a few days after hospitalization.
-In such cases, you're likely to have one or more of the following tests:
+Doctors often suspect C. difficile in anyone with diarrhea who has recently taken antibiotics or when diarrhea develops a few days after hospitalization.
+In such cases, you're likely to have one or more of the following tests.

 Treatments and drugs